michaelsinghurse/wake-up/README.md

 ## Installation

-I set up a cron job of three operating systems and so would like to provide some details on how  you can do so as well.
-The first step obviously is downloading the code and making sure you have Node installed.
+I set up cron jobs and tested the script on Linux, Mac, and Windows machines, and would like to provide some details on how you can do so as well.
+The first step for each of these is downloading the code and making sure you have Node installed.

 ### Linux Ubuntu